akeil/mapmaker/README.rst

 The title will be added to the *Margin Area* and will force a margin that is large enough to accommodate the title.

 :PLACEMENT:   one of the cardinal directions e.g. ``NW, NNW, N, NNE, NE, ...``.
 :BORDER:      a single integer value for the border width in in pixels.
-:COLOR:     a RGB(A) tuple as a comma separated string, e.g. "255,0,0".
+:COLOR:       RGB(A) tuple as a comma separated string, e.g. "255,0,0".
+:BACKGROUND:  RGB(A) tuple as a comma separated string, e.g. "255,0,0".

 .. code:: shell-session